-- Insert knife between cake and side of pan and gently run knife around cake to loosen.
+- Insert a knife between cake and side of the pan and gently run a knife around the cake to loosen.
 Unlatch spring to release pan.

-- Using the palm of your hand, gently press on cake; to avoid cake from sticking and pulling, and slowly lift ring to remove.
+- Using the palm of your hand, gently press on the cake, to avoid the cake from sticking and pulling, and slowly lift ring to remove.

-- Run knife under bottom of crust to release from pan.
+- Run a knife under the bottom of the crust to release from the pan.

-- Using a spatula, lift cake and transfer to platter for ease of mobility.
+- Using a spatula, lift the cake and transfer to a platter for ease of mobility.

-- Using leftover crust, press crumbs onto side of cake working in circular motion for even distribution.
+- Using leftover crust, press crumbs onto the side of the cake, working in a circular motion for even distribution.

-- Wash, slice, and prepare desired fruit, and pre-zest additional citrus.
+- Wash, slice, and prepare the desired fruit and pre-zest additional citrus.

-- Spread layer of whipped topping to create an anchor for the berries to adhere.
+- Spread layer of whipped topping to create an anchor for the berries.

-- Spoon dollop of whipped topping in center to mound blueberries.
+- Spoon dollop of whipped topping in the center before mounding blueberries.

 - Glaze berries with raspberry or strawberry-basil gastrique (optional)

-- Mound whipped cream in center, and finish with coconut chips.
+- Mound whipped cream in the center, and finish with coconut chips.